Disease Guide ·Pyometra ·2026

 4At what age do cats get pyometra?

-Pyometra is most common in middle-aged to older unspayed cats (typically 5+ years), but it can occur at any age after sexual maturity.
-Risk increases with each heat cycle as hormonal changes progressively alter the uterine lining.
-Young cats can develop pyometra, especially if they've received progesterone-based medications.
-The risk accumulates over the cat's reproductive life.
+Most common in middle-aged to older unspayed cats (5+ years), but can occur after sexual maturity.
+Risk increases with each heat cycle.
+Young cats can develop it if given progesterone-based medications.

 5Does spaying prevent pyometra?